ulupo/giotto-ph/paper/paper.md

 Meanwhile, in 2020, Boissonnat and Pritam presented a new algorithm they called *Edge Collapser* (EC) [@boissonnat2020edge].
 Independently of the code used to compute barcodes, EC can be used as a pre-processing step on any flag filtration to remove "redundant" edges – and modify the filtration values of some others – while ensuring that the flag filtration obtained from the thus "sparsified" weighted graph has the same barcode as the original filtration.
 Although it introduces an initial overhead, pre-processing by EC can dramatically improve the end-to-end run-time for barcode computation by greatly reducing the complexity of the downstream reduction steps.
-As reported by those authors, this is especially true when one wishes to compute barcodes in high homology
-dimensions, and/or when one is dealing with large datasets.
+As reported by those authors, this is especially true when one wishes to compute barcodes in high homology dimensions, and/or when one is dealing with large datasets.
 An implementation of EC has already been integrated into the *GUDHI* library [@gudhi:urm; @gudhi:Collapse].

 Gudhi improved their first version of EC implementation with new techniques.
-They compared [@glisse2022edge] their new version againt our.
+They compared [@glisse2022edge] their new version against our implementation.
 The achieved outstading speed-ups, we hope at some point integrate their latest version.

 # Our contribution